AndreTeixeira1998/overleafwiki/Creating-and-managing-users.md

 $ grunt create-admin-user --email joe@example.com
 ```

 This will create a user with the given email address if they don't already exist, and make them an admin user.
-You will be given a URL to visit where you can set the password for this user and log in for the first time.
+In the command output, you will be given a URL to visit where you can set the password for this user and log in for the first time.

 (If you have non-standard settings, e.g. a redis auth password, you need to update web/config/settings.defaults.coffee.)